 Example of a cluttered toolbar with many browser plugins:

 The screenshot below displays the Tools > Browser Plugins section of CCleaner.

 To manage browser plugins:

-- You will see a list of all items that have been set to start automatically with each browser.
-The browsers are arranged in tabs.
-Those that have been disabled will state ‘No’ in the Enabled column
+- This reveals a list of all the items that start automatically with each browser.
+The browsers are arranged in tabs (Internet Explorer, Firefox, and Google Chrome).
+Any items that have been disabled display a No in the column entitled Enabled.

 - Then do one of the following:

-- To prevent an item from starting automatically, select the entry and click Disable.
+- To prevent an item from starting automatically, select the entry and click the Disable button

-As a general rule, it should be safe to disable any plugins or extensions that you added yourself.
+Before disabling a plugin, you need to know what it does; some start automatically for a reason.
+Despite this, it's normally safe to disable any plugins or extensions that you added yourself.

 Use Google (or another preferred search engine) to research anything you are unsure about before disabling a particular plugin on your computer.